chinelo-obitube/chineltask/document.md

  terraform validate
  terraform apply
  ```
-5. You can ssh into the server to validate that the server is running and the folders and files are inside.
+5. Ssh into the server to validate that the server is running
-   Once the server is up and running, ssh into the instance.
+  Clone the repository and set up the environment using the script.
 ``` sudo chmod +x start.sh ```
  Run the script to get the application working.
  ``` bash start.sh  ```